Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Why this matters: Intro paralysis wastes time.
 The body-first approach eliminates it.

-By week 12, you’ve encountered 15-20 common problems.
-Document all of them before hiring.
-A new person benefits from your accumulated problem-solving without having to learn through failure.
+By week 12, you’ve encountered 15–20 common problems.
+Document all of them before hiring so a new person benefits from your accumulated problem-solving without having to learn through failure.

 Week 4 is self-validation.
-Before posting a job, test your documentation.
-Can you follow it yourself to complete the work?
+Before posting a job, test your documentation by seeing whether you can follow it yourself to complete the work.

-Execute one complete delivery cycle using only your written documentation.
-No filling in gaps from memory.
-If documentation is incomplete, you’ll discover it immediately.
+Execute one complete delivery cycle using only your written documentation, with no filling in gaps from memory, and you’ll discover any incomplete areas immediately.

 Day 1: Print all documentation.
 Put aside everything you know from experience.